 Winter Trailhead: About 2.5 miles short of the standard summer 4WD gate

 Winter Route: South Slopes

 Winter Mileage: 8.5 miles

 Winter Elevation Gain: 3,100’ to 3,500′, depending on parking area

-The starting point for this route varies considerably.
+The starting point for this hike varies considerably.
 I’ve logged four attempts in winter and began from a different staging area each time.
 In general, plan to start about a mile below the Leavick site.
 Anything closer is a bonus.
-Walk the road to just before the summer 4WD gate before leaving it by taking a right.
+Walk the road to just before the summer 4WD gate, then veer right.
 The terrain here can be confusing and deceptive.
 Select a cautious line and make your way toward the obvious shallow gully to the right of the Mt.
 Sherman summit, targeting the broad plateau between Sherman and White Ridge.